jaysensharma/MiddlewareMagicDemos/HDP_Ambari/HBase_Client/README.txt

 ### How to build and run?

 # cd /PATH/TO/HBase_Client
-# mvn clean install exec:run
+# mvn clean install exec:java